Little827/pdfium_bck/docs/safetynet.md

 `~/job_results/last_revision_covered`.
 From then on, since a checkpoint is available, each run will compare performance with the last checkpoint and update the checkpoint.

+## Run image comparison

+Pass the `--png-dir` option pointing at an output directory to compare the output images from rendering the "before" and the "after" branches with pdfium_test.
+This will output and automatically open a `compare.html` file showing the before/after and the diff.
+Hover the mouse cursor over the before/after (the image on the left) for an easier visual comparison.
+The "before" image is displayed until the cursor hovers over the image, which is then replaced with the "after" image.

+It is recommended to use `--profiler=none` with this option.